rbmk-project/rbmk/cmd/rbmk/internal/dig/README.txt

     - HTTPS: resolves the ALPNs and possibly IP address associaed with a domain name;

+    - MX: resolves the mail exchange servers associated with a domain name;

+    - NS: resolves the name servers associated with a domain name;

 We currently do not support any command line flags.

 We currently support the following query options: